-The head referee is in charge of the game.
+The head referee signals game starts, restarts, and the case of game stuck by a single whistle.
+In general, is in charge of the game.
 Any decision of the head referee is valid.
 The head referee's decision is final and can not be changed afterwards, even by video proof.
-There is no discussion about decisions during the game, neither between the assistant referees and the head referee, nor between the audience or the teams and the head referee.
+There is no discussion about decisions during the game, neither between the assistant referees and the head refereefirst whistles and then announces the reason for the whistle.
+The only exception is the case of the kick-off, in which the reason for the whistle is obvious.
+The whistle, nor between the audience or the teams and the head referee.

 The head referee announces decisions by a clear loud call, and (as required) whistle sound.
 The whistle, or where there is no whistle the first verbal word of the referees calls, defines the point in time at which the decision is made.
-The referees should make efforts to use consistent and clear calls, and it is preferable for referees to use the calls as specified in these rules8.
-The intention of specifying the referee calls is for clarity and consistency across games.
+In case of a local or global game stuck, this is also announced verbally.
+By two whistles The referees should make efforts to use consistent and clear calls, and it is preferable for referees to use the calls as specified in these rules The intention of specifying the referee calls is for clarity and consistency across games.